 Fog, wet roads and glare can create road hazards that take even experienced drivers by surprise.
-But an ounce of prevention … well, you know the saying.
-MoneyTalksNews chatted with Ed Kriston, veteran AAA Mid-Atlantic auto safety authority, about some of the dangers that he has seen during the season and the best ways to guard against them:
+Money Talks News consulted with an auto safety expert to identify some of the dangers during the season and the best ways to guard against them.

 1. Beware animal magnetism

-2. Don’t tamper with tire pressure
+2. Don’t reduce your tire pressure

 3. Test battery strength

 - Solution: Take your car to an auto center, including AAA Car Care Centers, for a free battery check.
-Tip: Do this before a long road trip.

 4. Invest in windshield fluid

 - The problem: It doesn’t properly clean the windshield and can freeze and destroy the reservoir.

 5. Get serious about streaks

 - Solution: Take a clean, wet paper towel and run it down the rubber of the blades.
 That will remove dirt and gunk, increase the blades’ effectiveness and save you replacement costs.

-6. Don’t get into hot water
+6. Don’t use hot water to melt ice

-- Solution: Allow the car to idle for a few minutes until the car’s heat and defroster melt the ice or until you can scrape it off.
+- Solution: Allow the car to idle for a few minutes until the car’s heat and defroster melt the ice, or until you can scrape it off.

-7. Remember, snow scrapers are for windows
+7. Use snow scrapers for windows only

 Many people scrape snow and ice off their car’s bodies.

 Some people, especially those who need to respond to emergencies, need to quickly remove snow and ice.

 9. Fight fog